Red Orchestra (espionage): Reorganisation

 In July and August 1942, the Soviet Main Directorate of State Security (GRU) tried to re-establish contacts with internal German opponents of Hitler.
 To this end, German communists in exile who had been trained by the GRU as espionage agents were parachuted into Germany.

 On 16 May 1942, Soviet agents Erna Eifler and Wilhelm Fellendorf were parachuted into East Prussia.
 They were instructed to contact Ilse Stöbe in Berlin.
 However, they never managed to locate Stöbe and by June 1942 found themselves in Hamburg, a city they knew well.
 Fellendorf's mother, Katharina Fellendorf, hid the two.
 Later they moved and were hidden by Herbert Bittcher In early July, they took shelter with Bernhard Bästlein.
 Eifler's location was leaked by a communist informer to the Gestapo and she was arrested on 15 October 1942.
 Fellendorf managed to escape arrest for another two weeks.

 On 5 August 1942 Albert Hoessler and Robert Barth parachuted into Gomel, reaching Berlin via Warsaw and Posen, a few days before the arrest of Schulze-Boysen.
 They had been sent to establish a radio link to the GRU for the Schulze-Boysen Group initially from Erika von Brockdorff's apartment and then Oda Schottmüller's apartment.
 They were caught before they could make preliminary contact with Soviet intelligence.

-On the 23 October 1942, Heinrich Koenen parachuted into Osterode in East Prussia and made his way to Berlin, to meet his contact Rudolf Herrnstadt.
-He carried a radio set and a receipt for $6500 dollars that had been signed by Rudolf von Scheliha in 1938.
+On 23 October 1942, Heinrich Koenen parachuted into Osterode in East Prussia and made his way to Berlin, to meet his contact Rudolf Herrnstadt.
+He carried a radio set and a receipt for $6500 that had been signed by Rudolf von Scheliha in 1938.
 He planned to use it to blackmail von Scheliha, if he had proved recalcitrant in his endeavours.
 The Gestapo had advanced notice of Koenen's arrival from a radio intercept message that they had decrypted, and he was arrested on 29 October 1942 by a Gestapo official waiting at Stöbe's apartment.

 The group around Robert Uhrig and Beppo Römer had more than two hundred members in Berlin and Munich with branches in Leipzig, Hamburg and Mannheim.
 In February 1942, the group was infiltrated by the Gestapo.
 By October 1942, the many members of the Bästlein-Jacob-Abshagen Group in Hamburg had been arrested.
 Several members of these groups including Anton Saefkow, Bernhard Bästlein and Franz Jacob, fled from Hamburg to Berlin and began building a new resistance network of illegal cells in the factories of Berlin, that became known as the Saefkow-Jacob-Bästlein Organization.